 2. Eat baked beans on toast

 This is the most simple meal to prepare and so nutritious.
-Wholemeal (wholegrain) bread, is high in dietary fibre, which can also help to lower cholesterol.
-Soya and linseed bread is another good alternative because soya and linseed can both help to lower cholesterol.
+Wholemeal (wholegrain) bread is a great option for the toast as it’s high in dietary fibre, which can also help to lower cholesterol.

 3. Snack on roasted chickpeas

 My favourite shop-bought ones are the ‘garbanzo’ snack packs they sell at ‘Holland & Barrett’.
 They’re only 88 calories a pack and you get loads in each portion, so they last for ages.
-They’re not cheap though – you can make your own for a fraction of the price (here’s a simple recipe for spicy oven-roasted chickpeas).
+They’re not cheap though, so you could make your own instead for a fraction of the price.
+Here’s a simple recipe for spicy oven-roasted chickpeas.

 4. Eat chilli con carne

 Chilli con carne, made with extra lean mince, is a great cholesterol-reducing healthy meal.
 This simple slow cooker recipe contains both kidney beans and cannellini beans, and it tastes delicious.